-Bishop Mark A. Smith is pastor & founder of Greater Ekklesia Ministries, Inc. located in Valdosta, Georgia.
-He was born to the late Mrs. Ludie Ruth Smith & raised in Milan, Tennessee.
-He confessed the Christ at an early age and joined Mose Chapel Missionary Baptist Church.
-He was called into the ministry in April 1988 at the Hour of Power Christian Church in Newmarket, England, under the leadership of Elder Keith Echols.
+Bishop Mark Allen Smith is pastor & founder of Greater Ekklesia Ministries, Inc. located in Valdosta, Georgia.
+He was born to the late Mrs. Ludie Ruth Smith Harris & the late Deacon Cless Leon Shirley, Sr., and raised in Milan, Tennessee by his guardian (Aunt) the late Georgia Mae Adkisson, after the death of his mother.
+He confessed the Christ at the age of 12 and joined Mose Chapel Missionary Baptist Church.
+He was called into the ministry in April 1989 at the Hour of Power Christian Church in Newmarket, England, under the leadership of Pastor Keith Echols.

 Upon their return to the continental United States, Elder Smith and his family became members of Childress Memorial Church of God in Christ, in San Antonio Texas under the pastorate of the Bishop S.E.
 Iglehart, Jurisdictional Prelate of Texas Southwest, Church of God in Christ, Inc. Elder Smith served as Youth Pastor.